Table of Contents

 It is important that your hermit crab’s tank is heated to the correct temperature.
 You should also provide a warm and a cooler side to allow your crab to move about should it get too hot or too cold.
 I recommend the warm side to be between 80F and 82F while the cooler side should be somewhere between 72F and 75F.

 If the temperature in the tank gets too much higher than 85F, your crab is likely to become extremely uncomfortable and so might start digging down into the substrate as a way to de-stress.
 It is therefore particularly important that you monitor the temperature of the tank regularly.
 Invest in a good quality thermometer – these can be purchased at a local exotic pet store or online.
-Amazon sells a great selection, which you can see here if you’re interested (opens in a new tab)
+Amazon sells a great selection, which you can see hereOpens in a new tab. if you’re interested (opens in a new tab)

 Stress